dgudim2/obsidian_vault/uni/English/networks-wifi/Netwoks (w4).md

 >  - high quality sound and HD video

 - When is it expected to be implemented?
+> [!tldr]
+>
-> [!]
-Time period required for the 5G technology development and its implementation is about two years more from now (by 2020).
+> Time period required for the 5G technology development and its implementation is about two years more from now (by 2020).